aredn/documentation/arednNetworkDesign/network_topology.rst

    :alt: Mesh Topology
    :align: right

 Every AREDN |trade| node within radio range of other nodes will be able to participate in the network to extend its reach, provide route redundancy, or host services needed on the network at large.
 This simple mesh topology may serve its purpose perfectly for a short-term network deployed in support of a local event, or even for more permanent communication between nodes which are always within radio range.
-However, as mentioned in the previous chapter, the most important consideration for you network design is *"What is the purpose for this particular network?"* The specific requirements of your mission should drive the design of your data network.
+However, as mentioned in the previous chapter, the most important consideration for you network design is, *"What is the purpose for this particular network?"* The specific requirements of your mission should drive the design of your data network.

 Types of Topologies
 -------------------